The 8 Singing Voice Types: Find Out Yours Here!

 So as you read this article, try to keep an open mind.

-The vast majority of voices fall into one of eight different vocal categories.
+The vast majority of voices fall into one of these eight different vocal categories.

-I’ve included several listening examples below, but for now here is the bare bones list.
+So I’ve included several listening examples below, but for now that’s the bare bones list.

 Now, there are many factors that determine a singer’s voice type.
 Including: